 For example, some people forward their landline to their cell phone.
 The phone call "hits" the landline and then shows up on the cell phone.
 The land line is essentially a relay point, a forwarder.

-I personally have a Google voice number that I forward to my landline and my cell phone at the same time.
+I personally have a Google voice number that forward incoming calls to both my landline and my cell phone, at the same time.
 If I'm at home, I can answer the call.
 If I'm out of the house, then I can still answer.
 My Google voice is essentially a relay point, a forwarder.

 Phone Analogy, applied to emailAn email forwarder, also known as an email alias, is a relay point, too.
 An incoming email is transferred to another email mailbox, and the sender doesn't need to know the difference.

-I believe in using email forwarders to manage these responsibilities I outlined in the opening paragraphs above.
+I use and strongly believe in using email forwarders to manage these responsibilities I outlined in the opening paragraphs above.